switch-ch/cloudservice-owncloud/source/architecture.rst

 Each web server mounts the ownCloud data directory as ``/mnt/data`` from the NFS server.

-The ownCloud logfiles are sent to the Syslog server
+The ownCloud logfiles are sent to the syslog server

 The web servers are 8 VCPU, 16GB RAM virtual machines.
-The amount of RAM is so high, because ownCloud allows large files to be uploaded through the web UI.
+The amount of RAM is so high because ownCloud allows large files to be uploaded through the web UI.
 The maximal file size is 4GB, but during the upload, the file is in memory.
 Lower amounts of RAM could lead to situations where the memory on the server is being exhausted.